 - Full closet purge: toss/donate/sell anything I don’t wear and leave a cohesive, wearable wardrobe.

-Have 500 unique daily visitors on the blog.(06.13) Go ice skating with the siblings.(01.13) Swim in the ocean.(03.13) Bring one of my clothing designs to life.
-Get paid for writing an article for a major publication(wrote a personal essay for LearnVest).
+Have 500 unique daily visitors on the blog.(06.13) Go ice skating with the siblings.(01.13) Swim in the ocean.(03.13) Get paid for writing an article for a major publication(wrote a personal essay for LearnVest).
 (09.13) Spend one week at a house on the beach doing nothing but reading the Bible and working on my novel.(03.13)

 - Abstain from a guilty pleasure for 30 days (Options: junk food, chocolate, etc…)